RESTGroup/opt-einsum-path/readme.md

-# Einsum Path Contraction Optimization for Tensor Contraction
+# Einsum Path Optimization for Tensor Contraction

 This crate performs **path optimization for tensor contraction** (not performing the actual tensor contraction computation).